ot1407/fabric-supply-chain-analytics/README.md

 This project demonstrates an end-to-end Supply Chain Analytics solution built using Microsoft Fabric and the DataCo Smart Supply Chain dataset.

-The solution follows the Medallion Architecture (Bronze, Silver, Gold) to transform raw supply chain data into business-ready analytics for reporting and decision-making.
+The solution follows the Medallion Architecture (Bronze, Silver, Gold) and implements a Star Schema semantic model to transform raw supply chain data into analytics-ready datasets for business reporting and decision-making.

 ---